David Lester Richardson: Career

-David Lester Richardson entered into the service of the East India Company in 1819, and from that time began to submit poems to James Silk Buckingham's Calcutta Journal under initials which were to become well known in British India circles; D.L.R.
+Richardson entered into the service of the East India Company in 1819, and from that time began to submit poems to James Silk Buckingham's Calcutta Journal under initials which were to become well known in British India circles; D.L.R.
 His work included English language translations of Indian poems.
 He appears to have been wealthy; an uncle, Colonel Sherwood, is reported to have commented in connection with Richardson's aspiration to visit England, "You are the richest ensign in India.
 If you go home, you will return a beggar."

 In 1822, he published a slim volume of poems under his full name - a work he was later ashamed of, presumably for its callow elements.
 He was granted medical leave to visit England in 1824; this first return trip to the mother-country lasted until 1829.
 In London he pursued his literary muse, publishing Sonnets and Other Poems in 1825, apparently to warm reviews.
 It was reprinted a number of times and a third edition was published in 1827 within the Jones Diamond Edition series on British Poets; Richardson was the only living poet to have his work included in the series.

 In 1827, he founded the London Weekly Review, a literary journal which he edited with James Augustus St. John, and on which he expended a considerable amount of his patrimony.
 Contributors include William Hazlitt, William Roscoe, John Bowring and Thomas Pringle; the enterprise appears to have been successful, at least enough to encourage an offer from John Murray, scion of the John Murray publishing house to purchase a half-share in the business.
 The offer was rejected; but a downturn in publishing and hence in advertising revenue for literary journals, and a need on Richard's part to return to his employers in India led him to enter into an agreement under which Henry Colburn would assume control of the journal in return for Richardson receiving a share in the profits of sales of the London Weekly Review.
 Colburn ingeniously renamed the publication as the Court Journal, and Richardson's anticipated rewards evaporated.